aspnet/Tooling/known-issues-vs2017-preview.md

 * #### Workaround:
 No workaround available.
 You have to manually start Live Unit Testing after the solution loads.
 We will fix this in the next release.

+### F# templates are not present in Visual Studio IDE

+* #### Issue:
+F# templates are not present in VS IDE.
+We will fix this in the next release.
+You can use dotnet CLI to create F# projects.
+However there is an issue with F# MVC projects, where you will see a compilation failure.

+* #### Workaround:
+We have fixed the compilation failure in a newer .NET Core SDK build.
+You can install the latest daily build of the .NET Core SDK from https://github.com/dotnet/cli/tree/release/2.0.0-preview2#build-status by choosing the appropriate package from the Installers and Binaries table.

 ## ASP.NET Core 2.0 and Web Tools Known Issues

 ### Warning in the error list that Microsoft.Composition 1.0.27 was restored in a way that may cause compatibility problems